Public Sector and Legal Aid Firms – Bid and Pitch Support

 Public Sector and Legal Aid Firms Bid Support.
 Firms interested in bidding for public sector or Legal Aid work should read Legal Services Providers – Bid and Pitch Support for general information on the services I offer.
 This section gives more particular information on my public procurement and Legal Aid experience.

-I am most decidedly not a Daily Mail reader and both know and respect lawyers who still trudge away in the Legal Aid battlefield.
+Legal Aid: I am most decidedly not a Daily Mail reader and both know and respect lawyers who still trudge away in the Legal Aid battlefield.
 I support The Law Society’s campaigns to end Legal Aid deserts in England and Wales and to address the long-term viability of the criminal Legal Aid system and the growing crisis in the numbers of criminal duty solicitors.
 I would like to think that Access to Justice will continue to be available to the poorer and more vulnerable members of society within the UK.